 Meituan provides its 260 million app users with an advertising marketing platform.
-Its huge database of demographics, geography, consumption habits, and interests of target clients all contribute to making advertising more effective.
+Its massive database of demographics, geography, consumption habits, and interests of target clients all contribute to making advertising more effective.

-Momo now has up to 20 million users, 10,000 partners across a variety of industries, including consumer banking, insurance, e-commerce, shopping, and transportation.
+Momo now has up to 20 million users and 10,000 partners across various industries, including consumer banking, insurance, e-commerce, shopping, and transportation.
 With 12 million users, 12,000 partners, and 100,000 POS, MoMo has a lot of advantages.
 So far, the company has formed partnerships with 24 domestic banks and international payment networks, including MasterCard and Visa.

 You may want to read: Growth of the Super Apps: Opportunity or Threat to Banks?

 Overall, a super app is a multi-purpose mobile application that can perform the functions of many programs in one.